redhat-cop/helm-charts/charts/network-policy/README.md

 # 🌐📝 Network Policy

 Network policy chart for creating rules on Network traffic in a `Namespace`.
-This chart's defaults contains an example for multientant ingress for a namespace by denying all traffic, then allowing specific pod to pod communication and ingress traffic in from the openshift routers' namespace.
+This chart's defaults contains an example for multitenant ingress for a namespace by denying all traffic, then allowing specific pod to pod communication and ingress traffic in from the OpenShift routers' namespace.
 An example `policy` is also included to allow prometheus scrape metrics from the project.

 ## Installing the chart